Sagar201003/Automatic-License-Plate-Recognition/README.md

-Number Plate Recognition using YOLOv8(for Car and License plate detection) , easyOCR(for reading text).
+Number Plate Recognition using OpenCV , YOLOv8(for Car and License plate detection) , easyOCR(for reading text).